Wasserstein Convergence Guarantees for a General Class of Score-Based Generative Models: Main Results

-where $c(t)$ is given in \eqref{c:t:defn}, $\mu(T-t)$ is defined in \eqref{mu:definition}, $c_{2}(T)$ is defined in \eqref{c:2:defn} and $h_{k,\eta}$ is given in \eqref{h:k:eta:main}. \end{theorem}
+where $c(t)$ is given in \eqref{c:t:defn}, $\gamma_{j,\eta}$ is defined in \eqref{gamma:k:defn}, $c_{2}(T)$ is defined in \eqref{c:2:defn} and $h_{k,\eta}$ is given in \eqref{h:k:eta:main}. \end{theorem}

 We can interpret Theorem~\ref{thm:discrete:2} as follows.
-The first term in \eqref{main:thm:upper:bound} characterizes the convergence of the continuous-time reverse SDE $(\mathbf{z}_{t})$ in \eqref{eq:zt} to the distribution $p_{0}$ without discretization or score-matching errors.
+The first term in \eqref{main:thm:upper:bound} is the \emph{initialization error}; it characterizes the convergence of the continuous-time reverse SDE $(\mathbf{z}_{t})$ in \eqref{eq:zt} to the distribution $p_{0}$ without discretization or score-matching errors.
 Specifically, it bounds the error $\mathcal{W}_{2}(\mathbf{z}_{T},p_{0})$, which is introduced due to the initialization of the reverse SDE $(\mathbf{z}_{t})$ at $\hat p_T$ instead of $p_T$ (see Proposition~\ref{thm:1} for details).
-The second term in \eqref{main:thm:upper:bound} quantifies the discretization and score-matching errors in running the algorithm $(\mathbf{y}_{k})$ in \eqref{eq:yk}.
-Note that Assumption~\ref{assump:stepsize} implies that $\mu(T-t)$ in \eqref{mu:definition} is positive when $\eta$ is sufficiently small, which further suggests that for any $k=1,2,\ldots,K$:

-This quantity in the second term of \eqref{main:thm:upper:bound} is important, because it plays the role of a contraction rate of the error $\left\Vert\mathbf{z}_{k\eta}- \mathbf{y}_{k} \right\Vert_{L_{2}}$ over iterations (see Proposition~\ref{prop:iterates} for details).
+The second term $\mathcal{E}_{1}(f,g,K,\eta,M_{1})$ and the third term $\mathcal{E}_{2}(f,g,K,\eta,M,M_{1})$ in \eqref{main:thm:upper:bound} quantify the \emph{discretization error} and the \emph{score-matching error} respectively in running the algorithm $(\mathbf{y}_{k})$ in \eqref{eq:yk}.
+Note that Assumption~\ref{assump:stepsize} implies that $\mu(T-t)$ in \eqref{mu:definition} is positive when $\eta$ is sufficiently small, which further suggests from \eqref{gamma:k:defn} that $\gamma_{j,\eta}\in (0, 1)$ for any $j=1,2,\ldots,K$.
+This quantity $\gamma_{j,\eta}$ that appears in the definitions of $\mathcal{E}_{1}(f,g,K,\eta,M_{1})$ and $\mathcal{E}_{2}(f,g,K,\eta,M,M_{1})$ is important, because it plays the role of a contraction rate of the error $\left\Vert\mathbf{z}_{k\eta}- \mathbf{y}_{k} \right\Vert_{L_{2}}$ over iterations (see Proposition~\ref{prop:iterates} for details).
 Conceptually, it guarantees that as the number of iterations increases, the discretization and score-matching errors in the iterates $(\mathbf{y}_{k})$ do not propagate and grow in time, which helps us control the overall discretization and score-matching errors.